vapor/docs/docs/deploy/systemd.md

 WantedBy=multi-user.target
 ```

 As specified in our configuration file the `Hello` project is located in the home folder for the user `vapor`.
-Make sure `directory` points to the root directory of your project where the `Package.swift` file is.
+Make sure `WorkingDirectory` points to the root directory of your project where the `Package.swift` file is.

 The `--env production` flag will disable verbose logging.